 When to Disable SSL Verification

-- Staging Environments: When testing against a pre-production system with a self-signed or unverified certificate.
+Disabling SSL verification can be helpful in the following cases:- Staging Environments: When testing against a pre-production system with a self-signed or unverified certificate.

 - Development Environments: Local or internal services that lack a valid SSL certificate.